-Another distinct element of a tachymeter lies on the bezel.
+Indicating a tachymeter can also be seen through the bezel.
 The most common design for a bezel is that it could be rotated to perform a specific task.
 As an example, a pilot watch that features dual-time complications mostly comes with a rotating bezel, allowing the wearer to adjust the second time by simply operating the bezel.
 However, the case is different in the tachymeter bezel as it is fixed – not a rotating bezel.

-In determining speed using this watch feature, you first need to know the distance between the two points you’re going to measure, let’s say point A to B. Once, you’ve known the distance, you can press the chronograph pusher to start the stopwatch when the vehicles at the racing car or person at the running competition start moving.
+In determining speed using a tachymeter, you first need to know the distance between the two points you’re going to measure, let’s say points A to B. Once, you know the distance, you can press the chronograph pusher to start the stopwatch when the vehicles at the racing car or person at the running competition start moving.

 Then, stop the chronograph when the object reaches point B. This is where you need to read the bezel to know the speed.
 Find where the second hand is on the minute track and that would tell the speed of the object.
 The indicated number on the chronograph tells about the seconds passed while the tachymeter scale corresponds to the speed traveled.